honkit/honkit/CONTRIBUTING.md

 If you are new to Lerna, it seems to add another layer of complexity, but it's simpler than you think; you can edit codes, run tests, commit changes, etc. as usual in most cases.

-Note that `yarn install` also builds a codebase, you can manually build by running `yarn run build`.
+Note that `pnpm install` also builds a codebase, you can manually build by running `pnpm run build`.

 ### Creating a Branch for Your Work